helldragger/ModularProgramming/README.md

 -  Now you can even code complex algorithm by including some other algorithms in the first line of your file
 -  The client and server can be on different machines, just update the server ip from the client side
-- Can communicate any size of algorithm (make full and functionnal parts of programs easily now!)
+- Can communicate any size of algorithm (make full and functional parts of programs easily now!)

 ### What is coming next?